billsantry/scripturescape/README.md

 - **Output:**
   - A relevant Bible verse (less-common, chosen for hope)
   - A 2–3 sentence uplifting commentary
-  - A single inspirational watercolor-style image
+  - A single watercolor-style image illustrating divine providence
 - **Built‑in Actions:** Download the generated image, email it directly, or post to social media with one click.
 - **Optional:** One-click Imgur upload (requires `IMGUR_CLIENT_ID`)